smusp/SEMs_with_lavaan/Green_2023/02_one_way_ANCOVA.md

 #### The models

-The SEM model for one-way ANCOVA is shown below.
+The SEM path diagram for a one-way ANCOVA is shown below.
 The diagram shows the “Less Constrained” model - the three means, represented by the labels on the arrows connecting the “1” to the dependent variable, differ.
 To be consistent with the ANCOVA assumptions of homogeneity of variances and homogeneity of regression slopes, the residual variances and the coefficients for the covariate (preC) are each constrained to equality.

 <img src="images/one_way_ANCOVA.svg" data-fig-align="center" />